Grand Hotel (1932)

 'Grand Hotel' is a dramatic movie directed in 1932 by Edmund Goulding and starring many of the top Hollywood names of the early 1930's including Greta Garbo, John Barrymore, Joan Crawford, Wallace Beery, and Lionel Barrymore.
-The screenplay by William A. Drake was adapted from his own 1930 Broadway play which was in turn based on Vicki Baum's novel 'Menschen im Hotel'.
+The screenplay by William A. Drake was adapted from his own 1930 Broadway play which was in turn based on a 1929 novel 'Menschen im Hotel' by Vicki Baum.
+Baum was an Austrian-born American writer who had spent six weeks as a maid in a German hotel.

 The movie won the Academy Award for Best Picture, from its only nomination, the only film ever to have done this.
-'Grand Hotel' was selected, in 2007, for preservation in the United States National Film Registry by the Library of Congress for being "culturally, historically, or aesthetically significant."
-Garbo's famous line "I want to be alone," is ranked at number 30 in the American Film Institute's's 100 Years...
+'Grand Hotel' was selected, in 2007, for preservation in the United States National Film Registry by the Library of Congress and Garbo's famous line "I want to be alone," is ranked at number 30 in the American Film Institute's list of 100 Years...
 100 Movie Quotes.

 Search Amazon for 'Grand Hotel '

 The luxurious, art-deco sets, shimmering with black and white floors and gleaming bannisters, were designed by Cedric Gibbons and included elaborate staircases and a lavish lobby, portraying a three hundred and sixty degree desk, allowing action to be shot from virtually any angle.
-With costumes by Adrian, a famous costumer of the day, the design standards opened the door for the dazzling and elaborate art productions for which the 1930's would be famous, and which set the bench mark for all movies to follow.
+To prevent noise, the hundreds of actors in the busy lobby scenes were required to wear socks over their shoes.
+With costumes by Adrian, a famous costumer of the day, the design standards opened the door for the dazzling and elaborate art productions for which the 1930's would be famous, and which set the benchmark for all movies to follow.

 Main Cast